 In Nursery we plan activities in response to children's interests and regularly meet with parents to talk about what they like doing at home.
 Our plans are very fluid - responding to children's immediate enthusiasms e.g. snails, puddles, something they have found on the way to nursery and can involve impromptu visits to the local shops if the children decide they want to make a cake today and we need to buy the ingredients!
-The plans attached give some themes we may be looking at over the term and the year.

 We email a weekly newsletter to keep you up to date with what we've been doing in nursery, to give ideas of how you can support your child's learning at home and to tell you about upcoming events.
 If you are not receiving these emails regularly, please contact the office tel: 01223 568834